-Four French ministries have joined forces to issue a two-page document, Pèlerinage à la Mecque, décembre 2005 à janvier 2006: Conseils pratiques ("Pilgrimage to Mecca, December 2005-January 2006: Practical Advice") that offers advice for pilgrims on how to organize their hajj, dealing for example with contracts, tickets, and potential problems with both.
+Four French ministries have joined forces to issue a two-page document, Pèlerinage à la Mecque, décembre 2005 à janvier 2006: Conseils pratiques ("Pilgrimage to Mecca, December 2005-January 2006: Practical Advice") that counsels pilgrims on how to organize their hajj, dealing for example with contracts, tickets, and potential problems with both.
 Though the very existence of this advisory is surprising, and all the more its pious tone ("The pilgrimage to Mecca is a voyage every Muslim hopes for"), what really shocks it to learn the existence of a satellite French diplomatic office in Mecca.
 The document includes this information:

 Vous pouvez contacter, à tout moment pendant votre séjour, l'antenne consulaire à La Mecque aux coordonnées suivantes :